carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 questions:
 - "How can I be a responsible user?"
 - "How can I protect my data?"
-- "How can I best get large amounts of data off an HPC system?"
 objectives:
 - "Learn how to be a considerate shared system citizen."
 - "Understand how to protect your critical data."
-- "Appreciate the challenges with transferring large amounts of data off HPC systems."
-- "Understand how to convert many files to a single archive file using tar."
 keypoints:
 - "Be careful how you use the login node."
 - "Your data on the system is your responsibility."
-- "Plan and test large data transfers."
-- "It is often best to convert many files to a single archive file before transferring."
-- "Again, don't run stuff on the login node."
 ---

 One of the major differences between using remote HPC resources and your own